 The Salon International de l'Agriculture is one of the world’s largest and most important agricultural shows, drawing larger crowds than any other in Paris except the Foire de Paris, also taking place at Paris Expo Porte de Versailles.

-Because of the Covid-19 pandemic and all of the restrictions, obligations and constraints that it has meant for staging events and shows, the Paris International Agricultural Show – initially scheduled to run from 27 February until 7 March 2021 – is postponed until 2022.
+Because of the Covid-19 pandemic and all of the restrictions, obligations and constraints, the Paris International Agricultural Show has been postponed to 2022.
+It will take place from 26 February to 6 March 2022.

 The Créations & Savoir-faire exhibition took place in Porte de Versailles Exhibition Center from 15th to 19th November 2017.
 The leading show for do it yourself covers sewing, fashion, home decoration, creative cooking, crafts, beauty, knitting and scrapbooking.
 With 350 exhibitors and many workshops, this is the greatest supply of raw materials dedicated to DIY.
 Créations & Savoir-faire is the exhibition of craft where to come to discover new trends, new ideas and to buy all the new material.
 For five days, the exhibition area welcomes the creative and make it yourself community, focusing on five themes: trends, sewing and customising, paper, scrapbooking and colours, creative home and DIY ideas, needles and tradition, tasty and festive ideas.

-The next exhibitions will take place from 27 November to 1 December 2019.
+The next exhibition will take place from 17 to 21 November 2021.
 Web site.

 Mercure Vaugirard Porte De Versailles is located opposite the main entrance to the Porte de Versailles Exhibition Center.
 It is just 100 m from Porte de Versailles Metro Station offering direct access into the capital.
 Guest rooms at Mercure Vaugirard Porte De Versailles are air-conditioned and offer a flat-screen TV with satellite channels and a minibar.
 Each has a private bathroom with a bathtub or shower and access to the free Wi-Fi.
 All rooms are serviced by a lift.
 The hotel offers a buffet breakfast every morning which can also be served to guest rooms.
 Guests may also order light meals and snacks.